If you are facing pulmonary fibrosis, there are communities, groups and organizations that can help you along the way.

 Better Breathers Clubs teach you ways to cope with lung disease and provide pulmonary fibrosis support from others who share in your struggles.
 These in-person support groups give you the tools you need to live the best quality of life you can.

-Join the Better Breathers Network, which is a nationwide, online patient support program providing direct access to education, support and connection to others also living with chronic lung disease.
+Join the Patient & Caregiver Network, which is a nationwide, online patient support program providing direct access to education, support and connection to others also living with lung disease.

 Talk to an Expert

 Talk to our trained lung health professionals at the American Lung Association Lung HelpLine.
 Our service is free and we are here to help you with your questions about PF.
 Learn more.

 We're here for you every step of the way with tools, tips and support to quit smoking.
 Learn more.

 Additional PF Resources to Assist with Treatment and Care

 Resources exist that can connect you with more information and assist with your treatment.
 When you are looking for additional pulmonary fibrosis resources, make sure your information is coming from a trusted source such as the resources recommended below.